Južná Morava, Krajina, Česko, Fotografie

 Devínska Nová Ves lies at an elevation of 172 meters above sea level.
 Around 16,000 inhabitants live here on an area of 24.22 km².
 It is located on the edge of the Záhorie Lowland and at the foot of Devínska Kobyla.
 It consists of the following parts: Devínske Jazero, Kostolné, Podhorské, Paulinské, Sídlisko Stred, and Vápenka.
 Devínska Nová Ves is an important railway junction.
 The Volkswagen Slovakia automotive plant is located here.
 In the past, there was a narrow-gauge railway connecting the present station with Devín.
 Before World War II, it was used to transport ore from the western slopes of the Devín Carpathians.
 A lime kiln also operated here.
 In the 18th century, a sand quarry was built on Sandberg with a cableway that transported sand to ships on the River.
 In 1870, a stone quarry and a brickyard were established.
 The original asphalt border path, the so-called “signálka” from the Iron Curtain era, now serves as a cycle route (Wikipedia).

 The original name of the settlement was Nová Ves (devinskanovaves.sk).
 Other historical names include Nova Wass, Divin-Új-Falu, Wyfalu, Theben-Neudorf, Dévényújfalu, and Neudorf an der March (Wikipedia).
-Devínska Nová Ves was mentioned in writing in 1451 (devinskanovaves.sk).
+Devínska Nová Ves was first mentioned in writing in 1451 (devinskanovaves.sk).
 It was originally a settlement belonging to the Devín estate (information board).
 Unique finds document Slavic–Avar settlement.
 The site contains one of the oldest and most important burial grounds from the 7th to 9th centuries.
 On two hills above the Morava floodplain stood two Great Moravian fortresses in the 9th century, in the area known as Slovinec.
 On the lower hill was the fortified settlement “Na skale”, protected by a two-meter-high defensive rampart, still visible in the terrain today.
 The upper fortress, called “Na pieskoch”, stood on a higher plateau above the yellow cliffs of Sandberg.
 Its fortifications consisted of a massive embankment reinforced on the south by a ditch.
 From these strongholds it was possible to control the surrounding area, especially the vast Moravian Plain across the Morava River.
-It is not excluded that these fortresses were identical with Dowina, the stronghold of Prince Rastislav, which, according to the Annals of Fulda, was unsuccessfully attacked in 869 by Charles, son of Louis the German, King of East (Wikipedia).
+It is not excluded that these fortresses were identical with Dowina, the stronghold of Prince Rastislav, which, according to the Annals of Fulda, was unsuccessfully attacked in 869 by Charles, son of Louis the German, King of East Francia (Wikipedia).
 Devínska Nová Ves was originally part of the Devín estate (information board).

 In the 1530s, the settlement was plundered by foreign mercenaries invited to defend Bratislava from the Turks (information board).
 Also in the 1530s, Croats settled here and soon outnumbered the original population.
 This led, in 1552, to the name Chorvátska Nová Ves (“Croatian New Village”).
 The name Devínska Nová Ves has been attested only since the 18th century.
 Since 1972, it has been a borough of Bratislava (devinskanovaves.sk).
 Even today, the largest Croatian minority in Slovakia lives here, and the annual Festival of Croatian Culture takes place.
 Notable natives of Devínska Nová Ves include the writers Peter Pišťanek and Rudolf Sloboda (Wikipedia).
 After 1972, Devínska Nová Ves expanded significantly with new housing estates and industries, particularly in the automotive sector.
 It was incorporated into Bratislava.
 Economically and strategically important was the bridge across the Morava River.
 The Gänserndorf – Devínska Nová Ves – Bratislava railway line, opened in 1848, was the first steam railway in Hungary (information board).